SAP-samples/teched2023-IN263/exercises/ex1/README.md

 - **SAP Connectivity Service** : To establish connections between cloud applications and on-premise systems.
 - **SAP Destination Service** : To find the destination information required to access a remote service or system from your extension application
 - **SAP Private Link Service** : To establishe a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
-- **SAP Business Application Studio** : A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
+- **SAP Business Application Studio** : A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise. -->

-All required services have been added to the BTP Subaccount and the details are provided here:
+All required services have been added to the BTP Subaccount and You can find the [SAP BTP Subaccount](https://emea.cockpit.btp.cloud.sap/cockpit/?idp=tdct3ched1.accounts.ondemand.com#/globalaccount/e2a835b0-3011-4c79-818a-d7767c4627cd/subaccount/0e652f06-6ee7-48d1-8877-b84274456b22) and [SAP Business Application Studio](https://in263-ol7jr9xc.eu10cf.applicationstudio.cloud.sap/index.html) details below:

 | Systems | Credentials |
 |---------|-------------|